to the Garage Homebuilder

-Phil Parry is my name and I'm a Technical Illustrator.
+Phil Parry is my name and I'm no mechanic and I don't

 I pondered what to do with the old

 garage floor.
-"A VW trike I'll build" thought I. So I did.
+"A VW trike I'll build" thought I. And so

 Serious Guide to Building a VW Trike'.